MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMUserCollectionQueryMembershipRule.md

 ```

 ### -CollectionName

-Specifies the name of the user collection where the rule is applied.
+Specify the name of the user collection to add the rule.

 ```yaml
 Type: String